 9. Supplements to increase milk supply

-Moreover, new moms can use organic supplements to improve breast milk supply, if they are struggling big time with lower milk supply.
+New moms can use organic supplements to improve their breast milk supply if they are struggling big time with a lower milk supply.

 10. Milk tea

 If you are really struggling with milk supply and nothing seems to be working with natural ingredients then you should consider taking milk tea.
 They are made with herbs that are helpful in increasing milk supply.

 Spinach is a rich source of iron.
 You must include green leafy veggies in your diet